-- Privacy and service equality.
-To achieve its desired aim, internet consumer privacy legislation must preclude "Pay-for-Privacy" and other incentives for customer opt-ins, and forbid ISPs from providing different qualities of internet service to customers based on their opt-in status.
-This is essential to prevent companies from undermining the intent of the law.
-Some companies, including AT&T, have already experimented with Pay-for-Privacy schemes, charging substantially less money to people who allow the company to sell their sensitive information.3 It isn't fair to grant privacy rights only to those who can afford them.
-Nor is it acceptable for companies to provide privacy-conscious customers with lesser quality service. - 2) Enforcement.
-Legislation must include enforcement provisions to make sure consumers or the state Attorney General may hold ISPs accountable if they do not obey the law. - 3) A tie to government contracts with ISPs.
+- 1) Attorney General enforcement.
+Legislation should include a provision to grant the state Attorney General the explicit power to hold ISPs accountable if they do not obey the law by bringing a 93A suit. - 2) A tie to government contracts with ISPs.
 In order to avoid potential federal preemption issues, any state legislation regulating internet consumer privacy should tie its privacy provisions to state-funded contracts with ISPs.
 States have clear legal authority to impose certain conditions and requirements on entities with which the state contracts.
 In Massachusetts, consumers only have a few options for internet service, and the state government is in the same boat.
 Applying the bill's requirements to any ISP that enters into contracts funded in whole or in part with state tax dollars is a simple way to ensure the legislation's critical protections shield Massachusetts residents from inappropriate surveillance and tracking.